 Stephen King’s The Little Sisters of Eluria

-Okay, I’ve haven’t exactly been striking gold with my novel reading lately.
+Okay.
+I haven’t exactly been striking gold with my novel reading lately.
 The last two actually been a couple duds, so I thought it was time to turn to a short story.
 I went to the next short story in Stephen King anthology Everything’s Eventual called The Little Sisters of Eluria.

 So what is it about?
-Well it actually is a seventy page long gunslinger story.
+Well, it actually is a seventy page long gunslinger story.
 It’s set before the beginning of the Dark Tower book series where Roland is crossing the terrain searching for the mysterious man in black.
 So thankfully no prior knowledge needed as my attempt to read the Gunslinger in the Dark Tower series have been either failed attempts, usually because it got too weird.
-But I made through second one, so that must count for something.
-Anyways back to the point.
+But I made through the second one, so that must count for something.
+Anyway, back to the point.
 It starts off with a young gunslinger named Roland wandering through the desert.
-He’s starving, tired, and thirsty as his horse is skin and bones walking with every bit of life left in him.
+He’s starving, tired, and thirsty as his horse is skin and bones, walking with every bit of life left in him.
 They run across a town.
 The town is empty and abandoned.
 The only person he sees is a dead teenager with a medallion around his neck.
-Roland takes it but soon encounter these barbaric monstrous green men who come out of nowhere to attack him.
+Roland takes it but soon encounters these barbaric, monstrous green men who come out of nowhere to attack him.
 (No. I’m not making this up.
 My mind does not operate on this level of weird.)
 They quickly get the better of him.

 So the good?
 I have to say first off the imagery.
-The bright white hospital with the stark contrast of the black bugs upped the level of weird and made an unusual setting for a creepy tale.
+The bright white hospital, with the stark contrast of the black bugs, upped the level of weird and made an unusual setting for a creepy tale.
 The story is wildly original and inventive.
-And most of all, I felt this is more accessible than the Dark Tower series that often takes a nose dive into an acid trip of weird leaving the reader on the edge of “What am I reading?”
+And most of all, I felt this is more accessible than the Dark Tower series that often takes a nosedive into an acid trip of weird leaving the reader on the edge of “What am I reading?”
 This felt simpler and more grounded.
-Also it’s layered.
+Also, it’s layered.
 It has mystery, western elements, horror, and a tragic love story all rolled into one here.
 So it’s worth the read for a variety of readers.

 Overall Rating: An oddly satisfying weird western